Rhamnus purshiana. Family: Rhamnaceae

 bitter bark, sacred bark

-from the bark of a tree found in the northwestern U.S.
+made from the bark of a tree found in the northwestern U.S.

 The bark contains anthraquinone glycosides.
 This acts as a cathartic or laxative.